 Route specialties before choosing local convenience

-A nearby North Carolina appraiser can be the right choice when access, condition documentation, room-by-room inventory, or family and advisor timing drives the assignment.
+A nearby North Carolina appraiser can be the right choice when access, condition documentation, large furniture, room-by-room inventory, estate sale timing, or family and advisor scheduling drives the assignment.
 A category specialist may be safer when value depends on maker, artist, period, material, edition history, provenance, restoration, or comparable-sale support.

 Use antiques and decorative arts routes for furniture, ceramics, glass, silver, clocks, textiles, rugs, folk art, studio craft, and collectibles.